Instead of NotebookLM Audio Overview from Google: Meta brings NotebookLlama

 Initially, PDFs are used as input, which are converted into plain text.
 If you want to use a website as input, you have to save it as a PDF –.
 However, this problem also regularly occurs with NotebookLM, as only websites that do not prohibit Google's AI crawler are allowed as input.
 Llama-3.1-70B then generates a script for the podcast, which in turn is further enhanced via Llama-3.1-8B to create a more human-sounding dialog.
 Finally, the audio is generated using Parler-tts and Suno.

 Google also brought in experts for Audio Overviews.
 These include bestselling author Steven Berlin Johnson, who is the creative director and comes from the content industry.
 NotebookLM project manager Raiza Martin also told heise online that the two AI podcast presenters are not using purely artificial voices, but have brought voice actors into the studio.
-In future, NotebookLM wants to earn money with a business offer, for which a preview phase was recently launched for selected testers.
+In the future, NotebookLM wants to earn money with a business offer, for which a preview phase was recently launched for selected testers.
 In addition, users can now partially customize the audio overviews via prompt.

 NotebookLlama is not the first attempt to copy Google's podcast generator.
 The Open NotebookLM project is also open source and uses Meta's Llama 3.1 and MeloTTS.
 However, testers complain that the software has a greater tendency to hallucinate than Google's original.
 NotebookLM and Audio Overviews try to get around this problem by ensuring that the output is always based as closely as possible on the templates; knowledge of the world is of secondary importance for the model.
 However, errors also occur with the audio overviews.
 Machine learning expert Iwona Bialynicka-Birula fed her doctoral thesis from 2008 into it back in September and found that the podcast was full of "nonsensical analogies" and repetitions "in 1000 different ways".